RobNoveloper/noveloper-standards/STANDARDS-REPOSITORY.md

 This dedicated repository contains:

 1. Complete development standards documentation
+2. Collaboration guide that outlines working approach and expectations
-2. Reusable code templates
+3. Reusable code templates
-3. Configuration files
+4. Configuration files
-4. Example implementations
+5. Example implementations

 ## How to Use

 When working on this project, refer to the standards repository for:

+- Collaboration approach and working style
 - Coding conventions
 - Component patterns
 - Architecture decisions